fnkzhang/codereview/README.md

 to build the docker containers.

 ### Deploying the Containers to Google Cloud
-Go to https://console.cloud.google.com/welcome/ and click "Create or Select a Project".
-Then click on "New Project".
-Give your project a name and click create.
-Copy your project id.

 Open your terminal and type “gcloud init”.
 Log in to your Google account.